In this article

 Fixed costs from the fixed costs bill will continue to be added to orders whilst they remain in the draft format status.

-3. To confirm an order, click on it.
+3. To see the order details, click on it.

 When in draft format status, the order is allocated a unique order number.
 The status and summary of the order will display at the top of the page.